markoarthofer22/react-components/README.md

 We use GitHub Actions for running automated process, and husky for pre-commiting.
 If your code doesn't meet the requirements it will block you commit.

-All upadates will regulary be pushed to npm package
+All upadates will regularly be pushed to npm package

 <!-- LICENSE -->